xzf89718/oscilloscope_scripts/README.md

 # Oscilloscope scripts

 This project contains interface to help you collect waveform data from osilloscope and transform them into root file.
+If you prefer old version follow the slides.
+Please check here: https://github.com/xzf89718/oscilloscope_scripts/tree/v7.2 and https://github.com/xzf89718/oscilloscope_scripts/releases/tag/v7.2

 ## Getting started
 ### Setup python and NI-VISA
 #### For Windows